Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:59: As the South Tower collapses, Father Mychal Judge, OFM, chaplain to the FDNY, is struck by falling debris on the lobby level of the North Tower.
 He dies of blunt force trauma to the head.
 He is found by Chief Pfeifer, Jules Naudet, and others from the North Tower Command Post who fled when they heard the South Tower collapse and took refuge in the nearby escalator as the debris cloud engulfed them.
 As Judge's body is the first recovered and certified by the medical examiner's office, he will be designated "Victim 0001" of the September 11 attacks.

+9:59:52: Jarrah changes tactics and pitches Flight 93's nose up and down.